frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 ### song

 Sets the music a boss will play, starting when it spawns.
-Require the ogg file for the song to be in the resource pack
+Requires the .ogg file for the song to be in the resource pack.

 | Key | Values | Default |
 |-|:-:|-|